 • How to connect with venture capitalists?

-Come listen to a panel of Latinx venture capitalists and gain insight to what it's like to be Latinx in the world of venture capital.
-With over 150 attendees the event garnered curious community members, entrepreneurs in search of funding, or an industry expert, we are coming together to celebrate the success of our Latinx community and strategize towards a better Silicon Valley.
+The Latinx Speaker Series allowed our community to gain insight into what it's like to be Latinx in the world of venture capital.
+With over 150 attendees the event garnered curious community members, entrepreneurs in search of funding, or industry experts.
+We came together to celebrate the success of our Latinx community and strategize towards a better Silicon Valley.

 LATINX SPEAKER SERIES 2019

 With over 350 attendees at our first Latinx Speaker Series on Friday, August 28, 2019, the Hispanic Foundation of Silicon Valley team would like to thank everyone that made this event a success.

 1) Gather the various sectors of our Silicon Valley Latinx community such as: high-tech, education, government, and much more.